yuezk/postcss-filter-gradient/README.md

 No. We only transform the standard `linear-gradient` syntax.

-You can use the [postcss-gradientfixer][postcss-gradientfixer] to unprefix it.
+You can use the [postcss-gradientfixer][postcss-gradientfixer] to unprefix it first.

 ### Does it support angluar gradient?

-Not yet.
-I will add it later.

-## TODO

-- Replace gradient parser
-- Support angular gradient
-- Add rgba, hls, hlsa color test case
+Yes.
+This plugin only support `deg` unit.
+It will convert angular to the nearest direction.
+For example, it convert `90deg` to `right` and convert `10deg` to `top`, positive angluar are also supported.

 See [PostCSS] docs for examples for your environment.